Avish-Khan-Works/Yogasite/README.md

 This is base website based on Yoga using html css.
 Try to write the content in the center of video.

+Yoga is a mind and body practice with a 5,000-year history in ancient Indian philosophy.
+Various styles of yoga combine physical postures, breathing techniques, and meditation or relaxation.